Suicidal tendency in your teen: Before we jump into this topic. I would wish to say few things to you as readers.

 Alcoholism and drug addiction reigning at the heart of the family home.
-If you like to know more on the topics of drug addiction in teens and how to spot them you must read our article How-To find out if your teenager is using drugs.
+If you like to know more on the topics of drug addiction in teens and how to spot them you must read our article drug addiction.

 Lack of love and indifference as to what the young adult experiences also can leas to stress in a young adult and can lead the young person to suicide intentions.